microsoft/knossos-ksc/README.md

 If you are seeing this output then knossos-ksc has successfully compiled and run the hello-world.ks program!
 </pre>

+## ksc basics

+* Syntax of .ks files

+  * The syntax is defined by the parser in Parse.hs and the pretty-printer in Lang.hs.
+That they agree is checked in `testRoundTrip` in Main.hs.

+  * Give examples of different constructions

+* Pipeline

+  * defs and diffs

+  * ANF-opt-CSE

+* Derivatives

+  * Forward/Reverse

+  * Tupled/Untupled

+  * Tupled doesn't work all the way through code gen!
+We're working on "Conalisation" to handle that.

+  * Either give example or point to an example file with a command line to run to generate it.

+* Backends

+  * C++ is generated from the transformed and optimised ksc code in Cgen.hs.

+    * The C++ code depends on a small runtime which provides a bump-allocated vector implementation, implementations of primitives, and a very small standard library called the "prelude" (available in `src/runtime`)

+  * We also have a Futhark backend, but most of our efforts are concentrated on C++ at the moment.

 ## Code of Conduct

 Collaboration on this project is subject to the [Microsoft Open Source